 Last Monday night I attended a workshop at Hillhurst United Church on happiness.
 I was not planning on attending- John Pentland mentioned it to me in passing and the thought of attending wouldn’t let go.
 I consider myself a happy person (for the most part) so I didn’t really feel like it was that pertinent to me.
-That being said, I do try to pay attention to what ‘sticks’ in my consciousness and this was one of them.
-So off I went, rushing from spin instructing to the happiness lecture last Monday.
+That being said,

 All I knew was that a U of Calgary professor would be speaking on happiness- that's it.
 I had the good foresight to bring a notebook, which I ended up furiously scribbling in, filling four pages front and back during the two hour workshop.
 At the end of the two hours I found myself wondering how I could land myself in this undergraduate course.
 I was that intrigued.